Summary of Shang Dynasty’s Bronze Age Civilization (1400 BCE)

 - Outcome: Development of advanced bronze technology, intricate artwork, and early Chinese writing system.

-Who's Who in Summary of Shang Dynasty’s Bronze Age Civilization (1400 BCE)
+Famous Figures in the Shang Dynasty’s Bronze Age Civilization

 -